itsToggle/plex_debrid/README.md

 >    - If there are still episodes missing, the scraper will look for the individual episodes with the following query: 'some.show.S0XE0X.'
 >
 >  All that is done to minimize the amount of calls made to torrent indexers and to fetch the most episodes at once.
 The process is done via multiprosing to speed things up.
->  plex_debrid accepts releases whos title deviates a bit from the original search-query.
-This allows plex_debrid to download a release named "some.show.2018.season.1.S01", when the original search query was "some.show.S01".
-This usually works fine, but it does lead to problems when downloading shows which have similar titles like "NCIS" and "NCIS: Los Angeles".
-Im not sure how to find a good compromise solution.
 ></details>

 ## Limitations: